rebeccapowell/Veritas/PRD.md

 ⸻

-Include extensive unit tests in a well structures manner. include the GitHub Actions workflows and YAML for CI/CD with NuGet publication and vweaon releaae managwment with automarix release notes.
+Include extensive unit tests in a well structures manner.
+Include GitHub Actions workflows and YAML for CI/CD with coverage and test-result publishing, NuGet publication, and version release management with automatic release notes.
 Include readme and keep it ip to date
 Include an auto generated redthedocs style output Include a aeparate clean well structured CLI tool